Vandivier/afterecon/content/2015-05-13-tragedy-of-the-bitcoin-commons.md

 ---
-title: Tragedy of the Bitcoin Commons
+title: "Tragedy of the Bitcoin Commons"
 date: 2015-05-12 22:04:50
 author: John Vandivier
 ---